umadesai/SoftSysZumaText/reports/report.md

 ## Resources

 The primary resource we used for getting started on the foundation of the project is the Kilo Snaptoken tutorial: https://viewsourcecode.org/snaptoken/kilo/.
-We also used the following sites for more context on implementing text editors in C:
+We also frequently referenced StackOverflow and the following sites for more context on implementing text editors in C:

 - http://cs241.cs.illinois.edu/text_editor.html